 Well, the reality is, "oneness" means being one in everything you do.
 It means being physically, emotionally, spiritually, financially, and relationally one before God.

 If you've decided to live together before you're married, even if you aren't having sex, you've essentially said, "we're good with being physically one after we get married, but we want to be one in all the other stuff now."
-Friend, it doesn't quite work like that.

 Marriage is where two become one in all areas.
 You don't get to pick and choose the areas you want to become one now and the areas you want to become one later.